• Skip to primary navigation

 Heat a tawa/ griddle on medium-high heat.
 Pour 2 ladles of batter and using the back of the ladle, spread it around on the tawa into a round dosa/ crepe.

-Drizzle with 1 teaspoon of oil on the dosa and let it cook for 1~2 minutes or until the dosa is cooked and crisp.
+Sprinkle with chopped onions and drizzle with oil on the dosa.
+Press the onions lightly into the batter with a spatula so they stick.
+Let dosa cook until golden brown and crisp.
 Carefully flip and cook on the other side for 1 minute.

-Flip again and sprinkle the prepared onions in an even layer and press them down lightly with a spatula.
-Add the upma in the center, fold over and remove from the pan.
+Flip again and spread the upma in the center, fold over and remove from the pan.
+Repeat with the remaining batter.

 Side by side photos of making pesarattu upma - batter poured on hot griddle and cooked till golden, sprinkle onions, add upma, fold and serve